Meters - Residential

 Retrofitting Single Family Residences for meters

 Procedures have been finalized on metering your home.
-Homeowners have three options:
+Homeowners are asked to:

-Contact CORIX Utilities at 250-765-3826 and schedule the purchase and installation with CORIX Utilities.
+Contact TRIBUS Services (Formerly CORIX Utilities) at 250-765-3826 and schedule the purchase and installation.

-See "Rates>2016 Residential Calculator" for the CONSUMPTION RATE CALCULATOR.
+See "Rates>2018 Residential Calculator" for the CONSUMPTION RATE CALCULATOR.

 Meters for New House Construction